Vision Examples in the LCD/Semiconductor Industry

 Confirm the position accuracy of the robot arm that transfers wafers.
 The position accuracy was not confirmed conventionally.
 Sometimes the robot arm deviated and broke a wafer.

-Using a vision system to constantly confirm the stop position of the robot arm prevents problems.
-By checking the stop position and dynamic accuracy with a vision system, you can recognize the lowering or deviation of the arm to find the appropriate adjustment timing.
+Using machine vision to constantly confirm the stop position of the robot arm prevents problems.
+By checking the stop position and dynamic accuracy with machine vision, you can recognize the lowering or deviation of the arm to find the appropriate adjustment timing.

 Positioning LCD panels for lamination

 Perform positioning of LCD panels for lamination.
-The lamination of LCD panels requires high accuracy, but conventional vision systems had problems with long calibration times.
+The lamination of LCD panels requires high accuracy, but conventional machine vision had problems with long calibration times.